Works at Cathays railway station - 13 June to 10 July

 Overview

-Only opened in 1983, Cathays Station is the closest station to many of the Cardiff University buildings, and with the National Museum, and other attractions nearby, its two platforms handle over 1 million passengers annually, including many students.
+Only opened in 1983, Cathays is the closest station to many of the Cardiff University buildings.
+With the National Museum and other attractions nearby, its two platforms handle over one million passengers annually, including many students.
 One of Cardiff's 20 stations, it was built when numerous stations were being closed.
 It's often used as a short cut between Senghenydd Road and Park Place via the passenger bridge.

 The walk to Cardiff city centre takes around 15 minutes, via Park Place.